liranh85/webpack-boilerplates/react-scss/README.md

 This boilerplate will quickly set you up with:
 - Webpack 4
 - React
-- ESNext with a source map (plus: class-properties, es2015-modules-commonjs and object-rest-spread)
+- ESNext with source maps (plus: class-properties, es2015-modules-commonjs and object-rest-spread)
-- SCSS with a source map
+- SCSS with source maps and autoprefixer
 - webpack dev server with Live Reload
 - Copying images on build
 - Cleaning dist folder on build
 - Separate configuration for dev and prod
-- Uglify on prod build
+- CSS and JS optimisation on prod build
 - Prettier-standard
 - ESLint